-The timely drama from Morina, who was named one of Variety‘s 10 Europeans to Watch earlier this year, is a poignant study of identity and belonging at a time of ongoing uncertainty in Europe over the plight of millions of refugees.
-“If we talk about immigrants in Germany…it’s a huge thing right now because there are people making politics and getting power on the back of [this issue],” the director told Variety earlier this week.
-“So in a way, I feel have a responsibility to deal with this subject.”
+Morina’s timely drama comes in the midst of ongoing uncertainty over the plight of millions of refugees in Europe who have fled war in Syria, as well as other political and economic crises.
+“If we talk about immigrants in Germany…it’s a huge thing right now because there are people making politics and getting power on the back of [this issue],” said the director.
+“So in a way, I feel I have a responsibility to deal with this subject.”

 Morina was named one of Variety‘s 10 Europeans to Watch earlier this year.
 He spoke to Variety about his own life as a refugee fleeing war in Kosovo, what class means for the immigrant experience in Germany, and the creeping normalization of attitudes that would have seemed unthinkable just a few years ago.

 Your family fled Kosovo during the war, and you arrived in Germany as a 15-year-old boy, suddenly forced to navigate a completely different world.
 What was that period of your life like, and how much has it informed you as an adult and as a filmmaker?

 Of course, it had a huge impact on me.
 Because of everything you said, but also the fact that we came as refugees.
 Coming as a refugee to a country, at least at that time, and at least in this country, it was a completely different thing.
 For example, it took some time before I was allowed to go to school, and I had to learn the language.
 And of course, this all had a huge impact on me.